Dow Climbs Back Above 22000 as Fears Ease

-The Dow Jones Industrial Average climbed back above 22000 for the first time in nearly a month as investor fears eased about a standoff with North Korea and the severity of the impact of Hurricane Irma on the U.S. economy.
+The Dow Jones Industrial Average was on track to close above 22000 for the first time in nearly a month, as investors' fears eased about North Korea and Hurricane Irma.

 Continue Reading Below

-Stocks rose and haven assets retreated, marking a reversal from the past week when all three major stock indexes posted declines, the dollar weakened and government bond yields fell.
-Investors worried at the time about worst-case scenarios from summer storms and the continuing U.S. tension with North Korea over missile testing.
+Stocks rose broadly and haven assets retreated, a reversal from last week when major U.S. stock indexes, the dollar and Treasury yields fell as investors worried about worst-case scenarios from summer storms and threats from North Korea.

 Some analysts had expected North Korea to conduct a weapons test on Saturday, coinciding with the country's founding day, as it did last year to mark the celebration.
-The absence of news from Pyongyang, however, supported stocks and the dollar, while weighing on haven assets, analysts say.
+The absence of news from Pyongyang supported stocks and the dollar, while weighing on haven assets, analysts say.

-Government bond prices declined, pushing up yields.
-The yield on the 10-year U.S. Treasury note rose to 2.115% in recent trading, compared with Friday's close of 2.058%, according to Tradeweb.
+"That North Korea didn't do anything, on a weekend they knew our country was going to be in flux because of hurricanes, is the primary reason we're seeing this big rally," said JJ Kinahan, chief market strategist at TD Ameritrade.
+"The market has gone back up to where we were in early August before these North Korea fears."

 Continue Reading Below